 NOTICE OF DISCHARGE OF UNTREATED SEWAGE

-The City of Brevard experienced a discharge of untreated sewage from the sewer lift station located on Gallimore Road and occurred as a result of rain attributed inflow from precipitation received on Friday, January 1st, 2021.
-Rainfall amounts totaling 2.08” were reported by the National Weather Service and the Tennessee Valley Authority for January 1st, 2021.
-The discharge event lasted for approximately 3.60 hours.
-Collections System and Maintenance Division personnel mobilized and captured 2 loads totaling 5,000 gallons of sewage from the lift station manhole #GB-056 during the event preventing a total of 5,000 gallons from reaching surface waters of Singing Branch in the Jumping Branch Basin.
-Personnel remained on duty and monitored pump speed and pressures during this event.
-The total estimated volume of the discharge was 10,800 gallons.
-The event stopped when flow subsided.
-Debris was removed; grass seed and straw were spread on ground surrounding manhole #GB-056 at the Gallimore Road Lift Station and affected areas.
+The City of Brevard experienced a discharge of untreated sewage from the sewer lift station located on Gallimore Road and occurred as a result of rain attributed inflow from precipitation received from Monday, September 28th through Tuesday, September 29th, 2020.
+Rainfall amounts totaling 2.39” were reported by the National Weather Service and the Tennessee Valley Authority.
+The discharge event lasted for approximately 4 hours.
+Collections System and Maintenance Division personnel mobilized and captured 7 loads totaling 17,500 gallons of sewage from the lift station manhole #GB-056 during the event with an additional 3 loads totaling 7,500 gallons of sewage from the lift station manhole post event preventing a total of 25,000 gallons from reaching surface waters of Singing Branch in the Jumping Branch Basin.
+Personnel remained on duty and monitored pump speed and pressures during the event.
+The total estimated volume of the discharge was 48,000 gallons.
+Required remediation of the discharge site was completed once the event ended and flow subsided.

 Citizens are reminded that any discharge of storm water, surface water, ground water, roof runoff, and subsurface drainage connected to the city sewer system is a violation of the City Code of Ordinances.
 Customers uncertain of the soundness of their connection to the sewer system may call the City of Brevard Public Works Department at (828) 884-2171 Option 4 to confirm if they have a broken clean out or improperly attached roof drain or sump pump.
 This notice was required by North Carolina General Statutes Article 21 Chapter 143.215.C.